Breastfeeding: Position

 Effective positioning and technique for latching on are necessary to prevent nipple soreness and allow the baby to obtain enough milk.

 Babies can successfully latch on to the breast from multiple positions.
 Each baby may prefer a particular position.
 The "football" hold places the baby's legs next to the mother's side with the baby facing the mother.
+This hold can be helpful for breastfeeding parents recovering from a caesarean section (C-section).
 Using the "cradle" or "cross-body" hold, the mother supports the baby's head in the crook of her arm.
 The "cross-over" hold is similar to the cradle hold, except that the mother supports the baby's head with the opposite hand.
 The mother may choose a reclining position on her back or side with the baby lying next to her.
+To help with breastfeeding, some people use a nursing pillow.

-No matter the position the parent-infant dyad finds most comfortable, there are a few components of every position which will help facilitate a successful latch.
+No matter the position the parent-infant dyad finds most comfortable, there are a few components of every position that will help facilitate a successful latch.
 One key component is maternal comfort.
 The mother should be comfortable while breastfeeding, and should have her back, feet, and arms supported with pillows as necessary.
-Additionally, when starting the latch process, the infant should be aligned with their abdomen facing their mother, which can be remembered as "tummy-to-mummy," and with their hips, shoulders and head aligned.
+Additionally, when starting the latch process, the infant should be aligned with their abdomen facing their mother, which can be remembered as "tummy-to-mummy," and with their hips, shoulders, and head aligned.
 This alignment helps to facilitate proper, efficient swallowing mechanics.